dakom/fl-matrix/README.md

 # Fl-Matrix (Fantasy-Land Matrix)

-Provides a lightweight (5Kb) wrapper for functional programming with matrices.
+Provides a lightweight wrapper for functional programming with matrices and vectors

 Read the [Api Docs](docs/API.md) for more detail.

 # Status

-_Probably_ production-ready for everything ticked on the [Roadmap](#Roadmap), as they've been tested to some extant - but it hasn't been used in anything real yet (fiddle coming soon!)
+_Probably_ production-ready for everything ticked on the Roadmap, as they've been tested to some extant - but it hasn't been used in anything real yet (fiddle coming soon!)

 # Examples